Manuu3004/Manuu3004.github.io/_posts/2014-3-3-Hello-World.md

 title: Welcome to my first blog!
 ---

+This blog is the first task of New Trends in Information Technology subject.

-In the about tab you can see my CV
+In the about tab you can se my CV: